ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 [![Mutual Recursive Fibonacci]({static}images/recursion/recursive_multiply_last_two-thumbnail.png){: .b-lazy width=3988 data-src=/blog/images/recursion/recursive_multiply_last_two.png }](/blog/images/recursion/recursive_multiply_last_two.png)

-This again can be used to implement the fibonacci and the multiply last two as mutually recursive functions.
+This again can be used to implement the Fibonacci and the multiply last two as mutually recursive functions.

 [Run Step by Step Online](https://pythontutor.com/visualize.html#code=import%20math%0A%0Adef%20fibonacci%28n%3A%20int%29%20-%3E%20int%3A%0A%20%20%20%20if%20n%20%3D%3D%200%3A%0A%20%20%20%20%20%20%20%20return%200%0A%20%20%20%20if%20n%20%3D%3D%201%3A%0A%20%20%20%20%20%20%20%20return%201%0A%20%20%20%20return%20int%28math.log2%28multiply_last_two%28n%20-%201%29%20*%20multiply_last_two%28n%20-%202%29%29%29%0A%0Adef%20multiply_last_two%28n%3A%20int%29%20-%3E%20int%3A%0A%20%20%20%20if%20n%20%3D%3D%200%3A%0A%20%20%20%20%20%20%20%20return%201%0A%20%20%20%20if%20n%20%3D%3D%201%3A%0A%20%20%20%20%20%20%20%20return%202%0A%20%20%20%20return%202%20**%20%28fibonacci%28n-1%29%20%2B%20fibonacci%28n-2%29%29%0A%0A%0Aassert%20%5Bfibonacci%28i%29%20for%20i%20in%20range%287%29%5D%20%3D%3D%20%5B0,%201,%201,%202,%203,%205,%208%5D%0Aassert%20%5Bmultiply_last_two%28i%29%20for%20i%20in%20range%287%29%5D%20%3D%3D%20%5B1,%202,%202,%204,%208,%2032,%20256%5D&cumulative=false&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false){: target="_blank"}